ReInHerit/digital-hub/content/toolapps/2023-02-06-strike-a-pose.md

 ---
 ![Strike a Pose](https://ucarecdn.com/05627286-2a04-458d-ae83-ec9bab30e3a6/ "Strike a Pose")

-The goal of thia application is to challenge the user to analyze and replicate artworks with their own body a obtaining information on the artworks that are replicated and  personalized artwork representations that can be shared on social networks.
+The goal of this application is to challenge the user to analyze and replicate artworks with their own body a obtaining information on the artworks that are replicated and  personalized artwork representations that can be shared on social networks.

 **Strike-a-pose** is a web application based on Artificial Intelligenge and Computer Vision, which performs analysis and evaluation of human poses compared to poses present in famous paintings or statues.